Osmosis1497/phi-notes-obssidian/src/site/notes/Teaching/Class Notes.md

 Below are *some* of the notes we used in class this semester.

-- [[Teaching/Selected Whiteboards\|Selected Whiteboards]] [^1] - Below are some screencaps of whiteboards used in class.
+- [Selected Whiteboards](Selected%20Whiteboards.md) [^1] - Below are some screencaps of whiteboards used in class.
 Feel free to OCR or otherwise recreate and remix.
-- [[Teaching/Selected Outlines\|Selected Outlines]] [^2] - Below are various outlines used in class.
+- [Selected Outlines](Lectures/Outlines/Selected%20Outlines.md) [^2] - Below are various outlines used in class.
 Do not consider them *holistic* examinations of the topic, but instead what we highlighted or used as artifacts for discussion in class.
-- [[Teaching/Selected Lit Notes\|Selected Lit Notes]] [^3] - These are my Zotero literature (reading) notes from selected sources I sometimes reference in class.
+- [Selected Lit Notes](../Research/Reading%20Notes/Selected%20Lit%20Notes.md) [^3] - These are my Zotero literature (reading) notes from selected sources I sometimes reference in class.
 The quotations in the lit. notes are highlights and comments from PDFs and aren't necessarily a good guide to the work as a whole.
 Provide this to encourage students to double-check and expand upon the resources in class for their own papers Literature notes are titled by citation key.

 ### Helpful Tools